-The drip tray and grease cup, located under the burner pan in the bottom of the Grill body are provided to catch excess cooking fats and juices.
+The drip tray located under the burner pan in the bottom of the Grill body is provided to catch excess cooking fats and juices.

-The drip tray is accessible from the rear of the Grill.
-It is necessary to lift up the pan slightly while pulling it out (see Fig. 20).
+The drip tray is accessible from the left-hand side of the Grill, when facing it from the front.
+It is necessary to lift out the left-hand cabinet panel to gain access to the drip tray (see Fig. 20).

-Check it for accumulations in the grease cup after each use of the Grill, and clean it as necessary.
+Check it for accumulations after each use of the Grill, and clean it as necessary.